whitneyburton/news-album/README.md

 # newsalbum :newspaper:

----

-newsalbum is an app designed for millenials to have a quick glance at the top ten latest articles of popular news sources in the STEM industry including National Geographic, The New Scientist, and Google News.
+newsalbum is an app designed for millenials to have a quick glance at the top ten latest articles of popular news sources in the STEM industry including National Geographic, The New Scientist, and Crypto Coins News.

 Users are able to: